cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 | Curve25519 | Elligator2 {{elligator2}} | ...
 | Curve448 | Elligator2 {{elligator2}} | ...

-# Utility Functions
+# Utility Functions {#utility}

 Algorithms in this document make use of utility functions described below.

+- round(x): floor(ceil(2\*x)/2), i.e. rounding to the nearest
+  integer, rounding down when the remainder is precisely 0.5.

-- HashToBase(x): H(x)[0:log2(p) + 1], i.e., hash-truncate-reduce, where
+- HashToBase(x): H(x)[0:round(log2(p))] mod p.

-H is a cryptographic hash function, such as SHA256, and p is the prime order of base field Fp.
+  This method is parametrized by the cryptographic hash function H, which must output at least round(log2(p)) bits, where p is the prime order of base field Fp.
+The function first computes the bitstring H(x), and truncates this down to round(log2(p)) bits.
+The result of this is converted to an integer, and reduced modulo p to give an element of Fp.
+We suggest a more detailed algorithm in {{hashtobase}}.

 - CMOV(a, b, c): If c = 1, return a, else return b.

-Note: We assume that HashToBase maps its input to the base field uniformly.
-In practice, there may be inherent biases in p, e.g., p = 2^k - 1 will
-have non-negligible bias in higher bits.
+- Legendre(x, p): x^((p-1)/2).
+    The Legendre symbol computes whether the value x is a "quadratic residue" modulo p, and takes values 1, -1, 0, for when x is a residue, non-residue, or zero, respectively.
+Due to Euler's criterion, this can be computed in constant time, with respect to a fixed p, using the equation x^((p-1)/2).
+For clarity, we will generally prefer using the formula directly, and annotate the usage with this definition.

 # Deterministic Encodings